 Simple Present Simple Past Simple Future I read nearly every day.
-Last night, I read an entire I will read as much as I novel. can this year.
-5 Present Continuous Past Continuous Future Continuous I am readinq Shakespeare I was reading Edgar Allan I will be reading Nathanat the moment.
-Poe last night. iel Hawthorne soon.
-Present Perfect Past Perfect Future Perfect I have read so many books I had read at least 100 I will have read at least I can't keep count. books by the time I was 500 books by the end of twelve. the year.
-Present Perfect Continuous Past Perfect Continuous Future Perfect Continuous I have been reading since I I had been reading for at I will have been reading was four years old. least a year before my sister for at least two hours before learned to read. dinner tonight. y
+Last night, I read an entire novel.
+I will read as much as I can this year.
+Present Continuous Past Continuous Future Continuous I am reading Shakespeare at the I was reading Edgar Allan Poe last I will be reading Nathaniel moment. night.
+Hawthorne soon.
+Present Perfect Past Perfect Future Perfect I have read so many books I can't I had read at least 100 books by I will have read at least 500 books keep count. the time I was twelve. by the end of the year.
+Present Perfect Continuous Past Perfect Continuous Future Perfect Continuous I have been reading since I was I had been reading for at least a I will have been reading for at least four years old. year before my sister learned to two hours before dinner tonight. read.